 Activity: Mobilization/Demobilization Principal Steps: Travel to/from site.
 Attend Site Specific Orientation Training.
 Read and Understand Site Safety and Health Plan.
 Receive training on personal protective equipment required.
 Receive supervised training on standard operating procedures and on any piece of equipment which will be operated (by individual employee).
 Potential Hazards: Motor vehicle accidents.
 Tripping hazards.
 Cuts and lacerations.
 UXO/OE.
 Noise hazards.
 Physical exertion.
+Temperature extremes.

-Temperature extremes. training function, all equipment operation rols: Personnel will be briefed on safe driving techniques.
-As this is a personnel will be closely supervised as they are being checked out on and on standard operating procedures.
-Hearing protection will be le operating weedeaters, chainsaws or other noisy equipment. out on standard oper Equipment Requirements: Modified Level D PPE (while being checked ating procedures and equipment).
-PPE requirements will vary with job be found on the specific hazard analysis for that activity. analysis for each ind d: This will vary as to the job function of the individual.
-The hazard ividual job activity will apply.
-Each employee will be checked out by a uipment he will be using on the site. ents: All equipment will be inspected prior to use.
-If equipment is not is not functioning properly, it will be removed from service for repair/ school at Indian Hea which employees are at: All UXO workers are required to be graduates of the Naval EOD d, MD.
-The activity of mobilization is primarily a training function in a trained in the site hazards, the Site Safety and Health Plan, standard s, emergency procedures, and equipment they will be using on site.
-Prepared By: Date:
+Recommended Controls: Personnel will be briefed on safe driving techniques.
+As this is a training function, all personnel will be closely supervised as they are being checked out on equipment operation and on standard operating procedures.
+Hearing protection will be strictly enforced while operating weedeaters, chainsaws or other noisy equipment.

+Personal Protective Equipment Requirements: Modified Level D PPE (while being checked out on standard operating procedures and equipment).
+PPE requirements will vary with job performed, and will be found on the specific hazard analysis for that activity.

+Equipment to be used: This will vary as to the job function of the individual.
+The hazard analysis for each individual job activity will apply.
+Each employee will be checked out by a supervisor on any equipment he will be using on the site.

+Inspection Requirements: All equipment will be inspected prior to use.
+If equipment is not in good condition or is not functioning properly, it will be removed from service for repair/ replacement.

+Training Requirement: All UXO workers are required to be graduates of the Naval EOD school at Indian Head, MD.
+The activity of mobilization is primarily a training function in which employees are trained in the site hazards, the Site Safety and Health Plan, standard operating procedures, emergency procedures, and equipment they will be using on site.

+Prepared By: Date: -------------- -------

 Activity: Clearing and Grubbing Principal Steps: Fuel weedeater and chain saw.
 Use weedeater and chain saw to clear vegetation from the site.
 Remove cut vegetation from site.
-Potential Hazards: Handling flammable lique Tripping hazards.
+Potential Hazards: Handling flammable liquid during fueling.
+Tripping hazards.
 Use of power tools.
 Flying pieces of debris.
 Cuts and abrasions.
-Noise aid during fueling.
-Recommended Control Maintaining equi Wearing persona Storage of gasoli n equipment use. pment in good condition.
-I protective equipment. ne in approved flammable liquid containers. in area free of combustible debris/vegetation Personal Protective Equipment Requirements: Modified Level D PPE Hard hat Face shield Leather gloves coveralls (cotton) Leather work boots Hearing protection Equipment to be Use ed: Weedeater Chain saw inspection or during for repair/ replacement use, equipment fails to fuent.
-All safety guards des equipment is missing, that inspected daily prior to use.
-If during inction properly, equipment is to be turned in signed on equipment will remain in place.
-If at piece of equipment will be placed out of nts: Operators will be tra onal protective equipment. ined in the safe use of required equipment and Prepared By: Date:
+Noise Recommended Cont rols: Proper training in equipment use.
+Maintaining equipment in good condition.
+Wearing personal protective equipment.
+Storage of gasoline in approved flammable liquid containers.
+Perform fueling in area free of combustible debris/vegetation Personal Protective Equipment Requirements: Modified Level D PPE Hard hat Face shield Leather gloves coveralls (cotton) Leather work boots Hearing protection

+Equipment to be Used: Weedeater Chain saw

+Inspection Requirements: Equipment will be inspected daily prior to use.
+If during inspection or during use, equipment fails to function properly, equipment is to be turned in for repair/ replacement.
+All safety guards designed on equipment will remain in place.
+If any safety device on equipment is missing, that piece of equipment will be placed out of service until it can be repaired/replaced.

+Training Requirements: Operators will be trained in the safe use of required equipment and in the required personal protective equipment.

+Prepared By: